gocardless/gocardless-pro-ruby/README.md

 )
 ```

-As with GET requests, if any parameters are required they come first:
+If any parameters are required they come first:

 ```rb
 @client.customers.update(customer_id, {...})